w3c/wai-curricula/content/designer/images-and-graphics.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to access information contained in images
-* explain accessibility requirements related to images and graphics, such as text alternatives, text descriptions, and contrast ratios
+* explain accessibility requirements related to images and graphics, such as text alternatives and contrast ratios

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how images affect processing of information, content identification, and understanding of functionality by people with disabilities
+* explain how images help people with disabilities to process information, identify content, and understand functionality
+* explain how text alternatives are essential for people with disabilities to understand the information conveyed in images
 * provide meaningful and consistent text alternatives for functional images included in the design phase, such as those included in buttons, links, icons, and logos
 * design user interfaces with consistent iconography to help users recognize the purpose of icons, thumbnails, and other graphical components
-* design user interfaces that present information as text when the desired visual presentation can be achieved by the technology in use, instead of using images of text
+* design user interfaces that avoid images of text when the desired visual presentation can be achieved by the technology in use
-* collaborate with developers and content authors to provide the appropriate alternative for images and graphics included in the design phase based on the image purpose
+* cooperate with developers and content authors to provide the appropriate alternative for images and graphics included in the design phase based on the image purpose
 * identify related requirements for developers to code images and text alternatives appropriately
 * identify related requirements for content authors to provide appropriate descriptions for images included in the authoring phase, such as charts, diagrams, and other complex graphics